bramcal/Q-VAT/README.md

 ### **Input Parameters:**

-- Input Directory: Input directory containing sub-directories for each sample.
+- Input Directory: Data directory containing sub-directories for each sample.
 - Pixel Calibration (µm/px): calibration of the pixels in the original image.
 - Radius of the biggest Object (µm): Estimate of the radius of the biggest object in the original image (used as biggest feauture diameter for the rolling ball method in during the Convoluted backgroud substraction)
 - Particle size lower range (µm²): Minimum area of particles that should be included in the tissue mask (Analyze particles).